Surviving-Mars-Mods/Big-Domes-For-All/README.md

 [GitHub](https://github.com/Surviving-Mars-Mods)

 ### Special Thanks
-  - Thanks to everyone who has helped me learning to Mod better.
+  - Thanks to everyone who has helped me learn to Mod better.
-  - Thanks to ChoGGi for his excellent excellent examples and helpful attitude.
+  - Thanks to ChoGGi for his excellent  examples and helpful attitude.
   - Thanks to everyone who enjoys my Mods and provides feedback on them.

 ### License: